-Maintaining energy efficient buildings allows arts organizations to lower their annual utilities costs and contribute to global energy conservation efforts.
+Maintaining energy-efficient buildings allows arts organizations to lower their annual utility costs and contribute to global energy conservation efforts.

 ArtsBuild has partnered with nonprofit and private sector organizations to provide you with tools, learning resources and services to help you better understand how to sustainably operate and improve your facilities.
 Cutting down on energy makes your arts facility more energy efficient and financially sustainable – achieving greater energy efficiencies and cost savings.

 Your arts facility may be eligible for Save ON Energy incentive programs.
 These incentives are available province-wide and are administered through the Local Utility company.

 To see what incentives or rebates are currently available, please click here.

 Ledvance Sylvania: Energy Efficient Lighting for Arts Facilities Webinars